Savings accounts

 Whether you’re opening a normal savings account or a child savings account, it’s important to do your research on savings plans, as interest rates can vary significantly between providers.
 There are plenty of comparison sites online or visit the table above to compare top saving accounts from our range of partner banks.

-Fixed-term bonds typically offer the highest interest rates compared to other savings account types, but they may not be suitable for everyone.
+Fixed-term bonds typically offer the highest interest savings account rates compared to other savings account types, but they may not be suitable for everyone.
 If you prefer a high-interest savings account that provides more flexibility and easier access to your funds, you may wish to consider other options.

 A high interest savings account is a great way to make your money work harder for you.
 Whether that be saving for a house or holiday, a high yield savings account can allow you to meet your financial goals faster.
 It’s important to find a savings account that is right for your individual needs, so you can do this by doing your own research and checking comparison websites.
 You can also view and compare the best banks for high interest savings accounts using our handy comparison table.